Molokai with Kids: Hawaii's Untouched Family Adventure

 The West End: Papohaku Beach

 Bring everything.
 There is no snack shack and no rental hut.
 Reef-safe sunscreen, a pop-up beach tent, and a cooler full of sandwiches will set you up for an entire day.
+Reef-safe is the law in Hawaii now and they do check at some beaches.

 Halawa Valley with Kids

 The east end drive to Halawa Valley is the most scenic road in Hawaii and almost no one outside Molokai has driven it.
-Twenty-six miles of one-lane curves past fishponds, churches, mango trees, and the kind of ocean overlooks Maui charges $80 a person to put on a tour bus.
+Twenty-six miles of one-lane curves past fishponds, churches, mango trees, and ocean overlooks Maui charges $80 a person to put on a tour bus.
 Bring snacks, bring patience, bring Dramamine for kids who get carsick.

-At the end of the road is Halawa Valley itself, where ancient Hawaiian settlements have stood for over a thousand years.
+At the end of the road is Halawa Valley itself, where Hawaiian settlements have stood for over a thousand years.
 The valley and the trail to the 250-foot Mooula Falls are on private land.
 Do not go without a guide.
+Full stop.
 The Solatorio family runs cultural hikes that include a full Hawaiian protocol welcome, valley history, taro farming explanation, and the swim at the falls.
-Kids ages 5 and up handle this beautifully and remember it forever.
+Kids 5 and up handle this beautifully and remember it forever.
 The hike is about three miles round trip on muddy, root-tangled jungle trail.

 Kalaupapa Lookout